Fantasy Hockey Scoring Ideas

 It works like this:

-1. Create a roster consisting of Forwards, Defensemen and Goalies, then choose the correct number of each to accurately represent a real life NHL hockey team.
+1. Create a roster consisting of Forwards, Defensemen and Goalies.
 If the ratio of Forwards to Defensemen to Goalies on the ice is 3:2:1, then a fantasy roster should represent that ratio.
 Take the ratio a step further and include the bench.
-In total, there are 20 players dressed for one team: most commonly it's 12 Forwards, 6 D-men, and 2 Goalies.
+In total, 20 players dress for one team: most commonly it's 12 Forwards, 6 D-men, and 2 Goalies.
 In addition, 3 additional players take the pre-game skate, and upwards of 5 total reserves (or more once injuries are factored in) may be active with an NHL team at any given time.

 If we apply these ratios to fantasy hockey, a balanced hockey pool roster might look like this:

-As well, the number of forwards you can even allow per roster will depend greatly on the number of teams in your league.
-For example, in the Fantasy Hockey Standard House League, due to the number of participants, we reduce the number of Defensemen and Forwards, but maintain the ratio.
-We also include two specialized roster spots with their own unique scoring systems, which compensates for the slim pickings at Forward late in a draft where there are more than 12 poolies.
-And, we hold 5 players on a reserve bench who do not collect points, but who can be substituted into our active roster to compensate for hot/cold streaks and injuries:
+The number of forwards you can allow per roster is dependent on the number of teams in your league.
+Further ideas: specialized roster spots with their own unique scoring systems, and a reserve bench of players who do not collect points, but can be substituted into your active roster to compensate for hot/cold streaks and injuries:

-Go one step further and break the forwards into positions.
+Go one step further and break the forwards into positions: Centers, Left Wingers and Right Wingers.
 There are more scoring centers in the NHL than wingers, so note that in your break down.
-Using our house league roster, we recommend 3 Centers, 2 Rightwingers, 2 Leftwingers and 1 Flex Forward.
-If you use 12 forwards, then 5 Centers, 3 RW, 3 LW and 1 Flex Forward would work well.

 |Power Play Goal||+1|